List of commercial video games with available source code

 This is a list of commercial video games with available source code.
 The source code of these commercially developed and distributed video games is available to the public or the games' communities.

-In several of the cases listed here, the game's developers released the source code expressly to prevent their work from becoming abandonware.
+In several of the cases listed here, the game's developers released the source code expressly to prevent their work from becoming lost.
 Such source code is often released under varying (free and non-free, commercial and non-commercial) software licenses to the games' communities or the public; artwork and data are often released under a different license than the source code, as the copyright situation is different or more complicated.
 The source code may be pushed by the developers to public repositories (e.g. SourceForge or GitHub), or given to selected game community members, or sold with the game, or become available by other means.
 The game may be written in an interpreted language such as BASIC or Python, and distributed as raw source code without being compiled; early software was often distributed in text form, as in the book BASIC Computer Games.
 In some cases when a game's source code is not available by other means, the game's community "reconstructs" source code from compiled binary files through time-demanding reverse engineering techniques.